cloudstax/firecamp/README.md

 Basically, the FireCamp platform maintains the service membership and data volume for the service.
 When the container moves from one node to another node, FireCamp could recognize the member of the new container and mount the original data volume.
 For more details, please refer to [Architecture](https://github.com/cloudstax/firecamp/wiki/Architecture) and [Work Flow](https://github.com/cloudstax/firecamp/wiki/Work-Flows) wiki.

 ## Installation
-The FireCamp cluster could be easily installed using AWS CloudFormation.
+The FireCamp cluster could be easily installed using AWS CloudFormation for AWS ECS and Docker Swarm.
 For the details, please refer to [Installation](https://github.com/cloudstax/firecamp/wiki/Installation) wiki.

 ## Catalog Services
 * [MongoDB](https://github.com/cloudstax/firecamp/tree/master/catalog/mongodb)